 Echeveria Rose Cante is mostly propagated from seed and leaf cuttings.

-The succulent doesn’t produce offsets regularly but sometimes plantlets do emerge from leaf cuttings.
+The succulent doesn’t produce offsets around the base of the mother plant regularly but sometimes plantlets do emerge from leaf cuttings.

 Dislodging or controlling aphids on succulents during the summer and spring season is vital.